 The EEOC guidance also clarifies employer standards for applicants with criminal convictions.
 For applicants with criminal convictions, the employer should examine the seriousness of the crime, how long ago the offense occurred and whether the offense relates to the current job opening.

 Even with these guidelines, clients continue to be discriminated against by potential employers.
-At VIB Law we are often able to get your arrest record sealed or prior conviction cleared expunged.Back to Expungement Practice Area
+At VIB Law our expungement lawyers are often able to get your arrest record sealed or prior conviction expunged.Back to Expungement Practice Area